-Revenue (Resource Departmental Expenditure Limit) expenditure in 2023/24 was £75.5m, with income of Data and Digital £0.3m.
-The main areas of spend reflect the work required to progress the objectives outlined above.
-In particular, Data and Digital activities have been reviewed given spend has been concentrated on design and technical developments on the Programme to ensure that areas studies, alongside Programme scheduling, cost and risk of investment are appropriate at this stage.
-Investment estimating to inform the options shortlisting process and over 2023/24 has been with the aim of further streamlining Strategic Case development.
-Expenditure on surveys and rationalising digital systems, building on work that has previously been undertaken in this area (reducing also continues to inform design and construction planning. operating costs by a further £5m per annum).
-We have Expenditure in areas such as data and digital and corporate capability enabled the Delivery Authority to operate looked to enhance our digital construction capability, efficiently, deliver it's legal and governance requirements, creating the systems and data environment that will be support the conclusion of the Transition Programme and be required in order to be able to deliver core Programme capabilities including digital asset management and design appropriately prepared for the next stage of work.
-Ensuring that these areas of the Delivery Authority were right-sized document management amongst others. was a key focus of the organisational review.
+Data and Digital

+Data and Digital activities have been reviewed given developments on the Programme to ensure that areas of investment are appropriate at this stage.
+Investment over 2023/24 has been with the aim of further streamlining and rationalising digital systems, building on work that has previously been undertaken in this area (reducing operating costs by a further £5m per annum).
+We have looked to enhance our digital construction capability, creating the systems and data environment that will be required in order to be able to deliver core Programme capabilities including digital asset management and design document management amongst others.